 You have the option of correcting, updating, deleting and/or changing contact and demographic information and other information previously provided and stored in our database.
 If you wish to correct, update, delete or change your information, simply update your profile .
 We will respond to your request to access within 30 days.

 You may opt out of any promotional emails at any time by following the unsubscribe instructions in the promotional emails you receive from us, by updating your profile as described below or by sending an email to firstname.lastname@example.org .

 You may opt out of the Epocrates Honors market research program at any time by following the unsubscribe instructions in the invitation emails you receive from us, by updating your profile as described below or by sending an email to email@example.com .

-How to update your profile: Please visit the home page of our website at www.epocrates.com , click on "My Account", and then sign in using your email address and password.
+How to update your profile: Please visit the home page of our website at www.epocrates.com , click on “Login”, and then sign in using your email address and password.
+Then under the “Account” heading click on “Edit Email Preferences.”
 To opt in or out of email communications, go to the bottom of the form and make the selection of your choices.
-If you select a box, you will NOT receive emails of the type listed.
+If you unselect a box, you will NOT receive emails of the type listed.
 You may also request profile changes by sending an email to firstname.lastname@example.org .
 If you have already claimed your Provider Directory profile, you can make changes to your contact and professional information via the Provider Directory tile on your mobile installation of the Epocrates application.

-6. How are "cookies" and "Web beacons" used on our Site?
+6. How are "tracking technologies" used on our Site?